confluentinc/examples/cp-all-in-one-community/README.md

 # Additional Examples

-For additional examples that showcase streaming applications within an event streaming platform, please refer to [these demos](https://github.com/confluentinc/examples).
+For additional examples that showcase streaming applications within an event streaming platform, see [these demos](https://github.com/confluentinc/examples).